 I know how hard it can be to build new habits, as I’ve gone through it myself, and that’s why I want to help others write in a personal journal every day.

 Trust me when I tell you that it’s well worth the 5-, 10-, or 20-minute commitment.
-You’ll learn more about yourself, you’ll reduce your stress, and you’ll have a record of your life to look at in future years.
+You’ll learn more about yourself, reduce your stress, and have a record of your life to look at in future years.
+Your old entries will be there to reflect on in future years.